microsoft/SigmaCollab/DatasetStructure.md

 The __`SigmaCollab`__ dataset consists of 85 _task execution sessions_ (or in short _sessions_), each in its own folder.
 Each session corresponds to an attempt to execute a task by one of the participants (regardless of whether they were successful or not).
 Each session directory is named in the format __`{yyyymmdd}-{hhmmss}`__, capturing the date and time when the task execution session started, e.g. 20250228-134800.

+In addition, 8 _expert demonstration sessions_ are available, one for each type of task, performed by a user who was very familiar with the tasks.
+During these expert demonstration sessions the user performed each step correctly, at a regular pace, and without asking any questions.
+Like the main dataset, the expert demonstration sessions are also organized each in its own folder.
+Instructions on how to download the participant or reference sessions are described [here](README.md#download).

 Each session directory has a set of subdirectories containing the various data streams for that session, as described in the table below.
-Clicking the blue links in the left column will send you to a description of the data format/representation in that particular directory.
+Clicking the blue links in the left column will take you to a description of the data format/representation in that particular directory.

 | Directory                     | Description |
 |-------------------------------|-------------|